moniaros/AgentRisePortal/COMPREHENSIVE_DOCUMENTATION.md

 -   **UI Elements:** A multi-step modal, dropdown for sample data selection, and a detailed results view with color-coded status indicators and message preview panes.
 -   **Data Source:** Rule data is passed directly to the component.
 Sample lead data is fetched via `hooks/useCrmData.ts`.
 Templates are provided by `hooks/useTemplates.ts`.
 -   **Localization:** Fully supported, including all UI text and the bilingual message previews.

+### 3.8.
+Communication Channel Settings
+-   **File:** `pages/AutomationSettings.tsx`
+-   **Purpose:** A centralized UI for administrators to configure the credentials and settings for all external communication services used by the automation engine.
+-   **Functionalities:**
+    -   **Channel Management:** Provides separate configuration sections for Email (SMTP), Viber, WhatsApp, and SMS providers.
+    -   **Enable/Disable:** Each channel can be individually enabled or disabled with a toggle switch.
+    -   **Credential Storage:** Forms are provided to securely input and save API keys, tokens, hostnames, and other required credentials.
+The data is persisted locally.
+    -   **Connection Testing:** Each section includes a "Test Connection" button that simulates a connection to the respective service, providing immediate success or failure feedback to validate the credentials.
+    -   **Centralized Saving:** A single "Save All Settings" button persists all changes made across the different channel configurations.
+-   **UI Elements:** A main form containing individual cards for each communication channel.
+Each card includes a title, a toggle switch, labeled input fields for credentials, a test button, and a status message area.
+-   **Data Source:** All settings are managed via the `hooks/useAutomationSettings.ts` hook, which reads from a mock JSON file (`/data/settings/automation.json`) and persists to `localStorage`.
+-   **Localization:** Fully supported, including all titles, labels, buttons, and status messages.